UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 ## TODO Before release
 - Double check all F nodedef's have proper Drivers
   - Copy F versions of all tags to C
+- Test that C works?
+Can I switch mine to C?
 - Only add necessary drivers based on tag_type in wTag
 - What happens when authorization expires?
 - What happens when authorization is removed?